eastlondoner/grolt/README.md

 There's no place like Grolt.

-We're all pretty Grolt.
-Some of us are just better at hiding it, that's all.

-Grolt helps those who help themselves.

-All you need is Grolt (Grolt is all you need).

 ## Erm, what?

 Yeah, sorry about that.
 Grolt is a Docker-based development and testing framework for Neo4j.
-It is used internally by Neo4j Engineering, and maintained by the team.

 ## Can I use it and, if so, how do I use it?

-You can, although we're not able to provide much external support or documentation right now.
-Plus the surface is still undergoing stabilisation, so be prepared for things to break.
+You can, but the surface is still undergoing stabilisation, so be prepared for things to break.

 Grolt requires python 3.
 Depending on your local configuration You may need to use `python3` or `alias python=python3` before running the installation command.